wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 [golang-ternary]: https://go.dev/doc/faq#Does_Go_have_a_ternary_form

-{{< admonition info >}}
+> [!info]
-Languages that do not have the ternary operator may still support a stricter version of an if/else construct as the right-hand side value.
+> Languages that do not have the ternary operator may still support a stricter
+> version of an if/else construct as the right-hand side value.
+>

-For instance in Python and Haskell you can initialize values with an expression that must have both the if and else blocks returning a value.
+> For instance in Python and Haskell you can initialize values with an expression
-{{< /admonition >}}
+> that must have both the if and else blocks returning a value.

 Let's do an exercise here with one of my favorite love-hate features of Bash: variable expansion.
 Do you know from the top of your head what's happening on